viamrobotics/docs/docs/installation/viam-server-setup.md

 type: docs
 images: ["/installation/thumbnails/install.png"]
 imageAlt: "Install Viam"
-description: "To use Viam, install and run viam-server or viam-micro-server on the computer or microcontroller that will run your machine and is connected to your hardware."
+description: "To use Viam, install and run viam-server on the computer that will run your machine and is connected to your hardware."
 date: "2024-08-19"
 # updated: ""  # When the content was last entirely checked
 aliases: